At a Glance

 ✨Tip Number 1

 Network with professionals in the lift engineering field.
-Attend industry events or join relevant online forums to connect with others who may have insights or job leads.
-Building relationships can often lead to opportunities that aren't advertised.
+Attend industry events or join relevant online forums to connect with others who may have insights into our company and the role.

 ✨Tip Number 2